 Brand reputation and image allow firms to differentiate their offering from those of their rivals & play an important role in all coffee market segments, including soluble & roasted coffee sold in grocery stores, as well as espresso-based coffee products sold in retail coffeehouses.

 Prices commanded in this so-called âthird waveâ market segment can exceed those in âfirst waveâ consumption by more than four times, with coffee farmersâ incomes tripling.
-While still small in size, this fast-growing market segment offers new opportunities for greater participation in the worldwide value chain by developing economies.
-In particular, information on the origin & variety of the coffee beans, how they were farmed & processed, & farmersâ compensation become integral to selling coffee.
+While still small in size, this fast-growing market segment offers new opportunities for greater participation in the world value chain by developing economies.
+In particular, information on the origin and variety of the coffee beans, how they were farmed and processed, and farmersâ compensation become integral to selling coffee.

-Responding to the shifting consumer preferences, coffee growers and even countries are investing in efforts to move beyond generic coffee, adopting their own branding strategies.
+Responding to the shifting consumer preferences, coffee growers & even countries are investing in efforts to move beyond generic coffee, adopting their own branding strategies.

 Solar Panels: Technological Innovation Prompts Profound Shifts

-Technological innovation â as the main form of intangible capital â is prompting profound shifts in the worldwide manufacturing value chain for photovoltaic (PV) solar panels, which are increasingly found global.
+Technological innovation â as the main form of intangible capital â is prompting profound shifts in the global manufacturing value chain for photovoltaic (PV) solar panels, which are increasingly found international.